Surgery For Men

 Get in touch 0207 901 8500

-In patients with predominantly glandular as opposed to fatty breast tissue, there may be a need for direct removal of the breast disc, which would be done in combination with liposuction.
+In patients who also have glandular breast tissue, there may be a need for excision of the breast tissue, which is done alongside Liposuction.
 This specific surgery is called Webster's Procedure.
-We make the incision around the edge of the areola, and it is very discreet.
+The incision is made around the edge of the areola, the area surrounding the nipple and it is very discreet.

-There are numerous benefits of male breast reduction surgery, both physical and psychological.
-Gynaecomastia surgery can have the following benefits:
+There are numerous benefits of Gynaecomastia Surgery, both physical and psychological:

-By removing the excess fat, the male chest is left looking leaner and firmer, as gyanecomastia surgery eliminates the ‘wobbly’ appearance associated with the condition.
-Male breast reduction surgery leaves the patient with a more defined and ‘masculine-looking’ chest.
+Firmer, flatter chest area: Men suffering with gynaecomastia can feel that the condition impacts their masculinity.
+By removing the excess fat, the male chest is left looking leaner and firmer, as Gynaecomastia surgery eliminates the ‘wobbly’ appearance associated with the condition.
+Male Breast Reduction Surgery leaves the patient with a more defined and ‘masculine-looking’ chest.

 Gynaecomastia Surgeons